Process reference

 Type of paths returned, either file, dir or any (default: any, or file if the specified file name pattern contains a double star (**)).

 Declare an environment variable output.
-It receives the value of the environment variable (given by the identifier) from the task environment.
+It receives the value of the environment variable (given by name) from the task environment.

 Changed in version 23.12.0-edge: Prior to this version, if the environment variable contained multiple lines of output, the output would be compressed to a single line by converting newlines to spaces.